kalvir781/kalv/posts/2025/star-theory.md

 These would be acts a single individual performs rather than a group of people performing them.

+These words have to be crystal clear that an individual can only demonstrate these as a word that doesn't have a pre-context word.

+Another way to look at these is what do we people, see is absent from society today.

 A - Answer - To give truthful answers
-B - Brother / Babies - Caring for them, giving to them, respecting them, nuturing them C - Care - To give care to others around you always
+B - Breath - Not the word itself but the act of breathing.
+1,2,3 C - Care - To give care to others around you always
+D - Drink - Every man or women should drink the correct fluids.
+2 litres of water every day, always to stay hydrated and endure the day.
+E - Edify - To improve someone morally or intellectually.
+The underlying metaphor of "edify" comes from the Latin word "aedificare," meaning "to build."
+F - Focus - One that focuses on their work during the day/night.
+To get the best focus, I find calming and relaxing the body and mind to help.
+G - Good - Just go and do the good work to those around you.
+If you practise religon, it is a fundamental theological statement and appears throughout religious texts and literature influenced by faith.
+H - Hunting - I had so many other words that could be here like House, Home but it's hard for an indvidual to practise this as an individual.
+So I've settled on Hunt, as one would hunt for knowledge, hunt for answers, hunt for food or resources as the early tribes.
-D - Do / Dad - Just do it, and as a Dad to always protect your children E - Edify - To improve someone morally or intellectually F - Family - Breaking bread, Giving food, providing a roof over their head) G - Good / Go - Just go and do the good work to those around you H - House / Home - To build and maintain your house for your family I - Self - A single line would emphasize the importance of any human finding their inner self, being one person.
+I - Self - A single line would emphasize the importance of any human finding their inner self, being one person.
 J - Jog / Joke / Jump / Just / Joy - The most difficult letter, there is not much in history with all languages but I order them this way.
 One must Jog/Jump for Joy and be Just.
 Joke is here as we all should make others smile and laugh.
 K - Kind - To be kind to those around you always
 L - Tick (Yes) - Seen in the stars, this is never a 90 degrees letter, it's a tick. a Yes.
 To complete a task.
-M - Work / Mentorship (teaching) - Self explanatory.
+M - Work - Self explanatory.
 Work is here under M as it's seen in mirror when seen in the stars.
 N - Double Tick (yes/yes) - doing two GOODs, so a NO would be yes/yes with a given time (as O is a concept of Time).
 Imagine in your minds eye, joining L and L without the 90 degrees angle.
 O - Time - Concept of knowing the time and meeting it.
 When you give a time, you do a task/work at that time.
+Even if it was with people that said we'll meet at mid sun when there was no clock.
+They would know the time and meet it.
+One aspect is clear with this and that is there is one clock, when the sun was born or when the GMT clock started.
 P - Protect - To protect people and parent them.
 Q - Qi (chi) - Pulled from Chinese philosophy, so if one doesn't move for themselves, they aren't receiving life force, energy.
 The practise of Tai Chi brings this energy into self.
+R - Repair - To fix what is around them, rather than demolish and build again.
+To give people advice to become better people.
-R - Resting (The fundamental need for physical and mental recuperation) S - Safety, Sacrifice, Sharing - To provide Safety for people, to sacrifice yourself for people, to share with people T - Tasks - defining a task in the sun and completing it on time U - Uniqueness - Like self, and being one with self
+S - Safety - To provide Safety for people, to sacrifice yourself for people, to share with people T - Tasks - defining a task in the sun and completing it on time U - Uniqueness - Like self, and being one with self
 V - Tick / YES